ThePowerMBA Global is far from traditional — in fact, it’s only been available outside Europe since 2020.

 What is the value of a program like PowerMBA?

 Overall, the PowerMBA is highly tailored to mid-level management at tech companies.
-If you’re a few years into a tech career and transitioned from tactical to strategic management work at the Manager/Director level in the past couple years, you’ll be a clean fit.
+If you’re a few years into a tech career and transitioned from tactical to strategic management work at the Manager/Director level in the past couple years, you’re their target market.

 It’s less valuable if you’re already at the VP or C-Suite level, or if you’re still struggling to get your foot in the door.
 At this level, the coursework is not tactical enough to be helpful for entry-level roles.